haakco/deploying-laravel-app/Stage_1/README.md

 ### Step 4.2: Some quick ansible background

-First to run a script with Ansible you need to create a playbook.
+First, to run a script with Ansible you need to create a playbook.

-This is just basically a file that specifies a filter on what it should run against and then the steps that should run.
+The playbook is a file that specifies a filter on what it should run against and then the steps.

-If you want to re-use the steps you want to run you need to then create a role.
+If you want to re-use the steps you want to run, you need to create a role.

-In simple turns you just take the steps from the play book and put them into the role.
+In simple turns, you take the steps from the playbook and put them into the role.

-You then specify which roles the play book should run.
+You then specify which roles the playbook should run.

-As we want to make this as re-usable as possible we are going to be putting all the steps that should run into roles.
+As we want to make this as re-usable as possible, we will be putting all the steps that should run into roles.

-A role follow a specific structure.
+A role follows a specific structure.

 First is they are under a directory called roles.
-The role then has its own directory named after the role.
+The role then has its directory named after the role.

-In our case this will be ```update_server```.
+In our case, this will be ```update_server```.
 Then it expects there to be a subdirectory called ```tasks``` which contains a file called ```main.yml```

 This file will contain the steps you want the role to run.